ARM-software/CMSIS-DSP/ComputeGraph/documentation/Generic.md

 ```

 * `name` is the name of the C struct
-* `size_in_bytes` is the size of the struct.
+* `size_in_bytes` is the size of the C struct.
 It should take into account padding.
-It is used in case of buffer sharing since the datatype of the shared buffer is `int8_t`.
-The Python script must be able to compute the size of those buffers and needs to know the size of the structure including padding.
+It is used when the compute graph memory optimization is used since size of the datatype is needed.

 ## PythonClassType